dmarron/virdetect/README.md

 The files needed for the virdetect workflow can be downloaded from GitHub at https://github.com/dmarron/virdetect.
-The workflow can be run as several command line steps Before the workflow can be run, the appropriate genome files (.fa) will need to be downloaded and then indexed with the STAR aligner (https://github.com/alexdobin/STAR).
-For human data, download hg38_noEBV.fa and virus_masked_hg38.fa from the virdetect github.
-For mouse data, download mm10.fa from UCSC or ensembl and download virus_masked_mm10.fa from the virdetect github.
+The workflow can be run as several command line steps.
+Before the workflow can be run, the appropriate genome files (.fa) will need to be downloaded and then indexed with the STAR aligner (https://github.com/alexdobin/STAR).
+For human data, download hg38_noEBV.fa and virus_masked_hg38.fa from the virdetect github reference folder.
+For mouse data, download mm10.fa from UCSC or ensembl and download virus_masked_mm10.fa from the virdetect github reference folder.
 For the commands to index this genomes with STAR, see Section 2.

 ## Index Genomes with STAR